preact/demode/readme.md

 end
 ```

-You should provide an array of Class, method to replace, random generation method for each method on each class that you'd like to mask.
+You should provide an array of Model/Class, method to replace, random generation method for each method on each class that you'd like to mask.

 License
 ---